kanziebub/ProjectSEA/rulebook.md

 ## Multi Pick Ban Rule

 This rule restricts any character to be played for the next round for all teams.
-If a character has been pick by 3 or more players, **all participants is no longer allowed to pick that character for the next two rounds.**.
+If a character has been pick by 3 or more players, **all participants is no longer allowed to pick that character for the next round.**.

 > If a character is picked after it is restricted, the lobby will be **rehosted** using that team's rehost chance and a **-1 points** penalty will be given; if that team no longer has a rehost chance, the lobby will still be rehosted and a **-3 points** penalty will be given.
 If this is done a second time, a **-10 points** penalty will be given resulting in **disqualification** (see **Penalty Limit** for details).